American Pastime

-American Pastime is the fourteenth and final album by American rock band Three Dog Night, released in 1976.
+American Pastime is the fourteenth album by American rock band Three Dog Night, released in 1976.

 Background

-It is the band's most recent studio album (as of 2019) and the only one not to feature the founding vocalists (Danny Hutton, Chuck Negron, and Cory Wells) backed up by their long-time band, with some exceptions.
+It is the band's most recent studio album (as of 2025) and the only one not to feature the founding vocalists (Chuck Negron, Cory Wells, and Danny Hutton) backed up by their long-time band, with some exceptions.
 It sold poorly and the band broke up in August 1976.
 Michael Allsup and Floyd Sneed had left the band in late 1974 to form their own group SS Fools, with former Three Dog Night member Joe Schermie, Stan Seymore, Wayne DeVillier, Bobby Kimball, and Jon Smith, to little success.
 Danny Hutton was fired from TDN in late 1975, and was not present for any of the recording.
 "Mellow Down", the song Hutton sings lead on, was recorded long before the album was released, and is likely an extra track from a previous album, such as Coming Down Your Way or Hard Labor.
 He was replaced by Jay Gruska.